Leonardo-Boss/suckless-site/surf.suckless.org/patches/index.md

 patch application
 -----------------
-For mercurial users:
+For git users:

     cd surf-directory
-    hg patch path/to/patch.diff
+    git apply path/to/patch.diff

 For tarballs: